ralacerda/decilitre/README.md

 - **Reset and Normalize**: Decilitre draws inspiration from projects like Normalize and Sanitize to ensure consistent styling across different browsers and devices.
 - **Good Defaults**: The framework includes sensible default styles for forms, blockquotes, code blocks and tables, providing a solid starting point for your projects.
 - **Minimal and Non-Intrusive**: Decilitre strives to get out of your way as soon as possible.
-It uses low specificity selectors so you don't have to worry about it.
+It utilizes low specificity selectors, so you don't have to worry about your custom styles being overridden.
 - **Few Opt-in Utilities**: Decilitre provides a minimal set of opt-in utility classes.

 ## Usage

-Link decilitre stylesheet
+Link to the decilitre stylesheet:

 ```html
 <link